Introduction to Apache PIG Interview Questions and Answers

 Answer:

-- Apache Pig differs from SQL in its usage for ETL, lazy evaluation, store data at any given point in time in the pipeline, support for pipeline splits and explicit declaration of execution plans.
-SQL (Structural query language) is oriented around queries that produce a single result.
+- Apache Pig differs from SQL’s usage for ETL, lazy evaluation, storing data at any point in the pipeline, support for pipeline splits, and explicit declaration of execution plans.
+Structural Query Language (SQL) focuses on queries that generate a single result.
 SQL has no inbuilt mechanism for splitting the data processing stream and applying different operators to each sub-stream.

 Part 2 – Apache PIG Interview Questions (Advanced)